 Stevenson, a collector of ideas, often borrowed from other writers, but his own style was unmistakable.
-Treasure Island, Stevenson's first successful book, was written in 1881.
 In 1885, while hard at work on Kidnapped, A Child's Garden of Verses was published.
+In 1886, The Strange Case of Dr. Jekyll and Mr. Hyde was first published.
 In 1887, he began The Master of Ballantrae, finishing it in 1889.
 Stevenson died in 1894, never completing his final book, Weir of Hermiston, referred to by many critics as his finest work.

 Although plagued by illness throughout his life, Stevenson was a restless adventurer.
 He traveled extensively, married an American and retreated for health reasons to the South Sea Islands in 1889.
 Here, he established himself as the "tusitala" or the "teller of tales" to the natives.

 Saddleback's Illustrated ClassicsTM